benedikt-schesch/AST-Merging-Evaluation/README.md

 Directory `results/merges` contains all the merges for each repo.
 Directory `results/merges_valid` contains all the merges and also stores if the parents of a merge pass tests.

+## Clean Cache

+To clean the cache run `make clean-cache`.

+## Style Checking

+To run style checking run `make style`.

 # Directory structure

  * .workdir/ -> This folder is used for the local computations of each process.

- * .cache/ -> This folder is a cache for each computation.
+ * .cache/ -> This folder is a cache for each computation. contains:

+   * repos_result/ -> Caches the validation of each repository.

+   * commit_test_result/ -> Caches the test results for a specific commit.
+Used for parent testing.

+   * merge_test_results/ -> Caches the test results for specific merges.
+Used for merge testing.

  * repos/ -> In this folder each repo is cloned.